-The Caribbean Rheumatology Conference committee worked hard to put together an outstanding scientific programme.
-The 2017 Conference offered the best in continuing education for Rheumatologists and allied health professionals working in the field across the Caribbean.
+The Caribbean Rheumatology Conference is the premier educational activity for Rheumatologists and allied health professionals working in the field across the Caribbean.

 Grace C. Wright, MD, PhD is a clinical associate professor of medicine and attending rheumatologist at the New York University (NYU) Langone Medical Center in New York City.
 Dr. Wright received her undergraduate degree at Barnard College, Columbia University, graduating magna cum laude in 1983, and earned her medical and doctorate degrees at NYU School of Medicine in 1990.
 She completed an internship and residency in internal medicine and a fellowship in rheumatology at the NYU Medical Center.
 Dr. Wright has research and clinical interests in the management and treatment of Rheumatoid arthritis and other rheumatic diseases, Osteoporosis, and Systemic Lupus Erythematosus.
 She has served as a principal or co-principal investigator of several clinical trials.
 She is a founding member and President of the Association of Women in Rheumatology and is a fellow and member of the American College of Rheumatology.